DominikKoller/scribe/README.md

 Then, the services will then be available under https://scribe.localhost/ make sure to type https, as before you have accepted your local certificate your browser might not allow a auto redirect to https.
+WHEN YOU GET A 404, CHECK WHETHER YOUR BROWSER IS GOING TO https!

 The browser of the SvelteKit frontend communicates directly with the backend.
 This is to decouple the SvelteKit application from the backend - it could be hosted anywhere independently, or replced with any other client that has no hosting server.